Edward Berdoe: Literary researches

 In the 1880s, Berdoe became a prominent student of the works of Robert Browning, sitting on the committee of the London Browning Society from its foundation in 1881 to its dissolution in 1894.
 Over the years he published a series of works to help readers understand the poet's ideas, such as The Browning Cyclopaedia, which was to be reprinted in England and the United States in the 20th century.

 Patient and animal welfare

 Two aspects of medical practice in Berdoe's time drew him into campaigning for change in the treatment of patients and animals.
 One was the use for experiments in teaching hospitals of poor patients unable to afford private treatment.
 This he viewed as callous and cruel, and wrote a novel against it under the pseudonym Aesculapius Scalpel.
 A follow-up exposed the abuses dramatically.

 An allied subject on which he wrote extensively was animal welfare, notably vivisection.
 He served as editor of a magazine, The Zoophilist, published by what became the National Anti-Vivisection Society.
 Among other works, he collaborated in 1893 with the Society's founder, Frances Power Cobbe, on an exposé entitled Nine Circles, or The Torture of the Innocent.

+Berdoe was on the Central Executive Committee of the Victoria Street and International Society for the Protection of Animals from Vivisection.